-Student Requirements When Returning from Leave of Absence
+Student Requirements When Returning from Leave of Absence:

-Any VUSN student (includes full- and part-time students) who completed a background check through Certified Background but had a break in enrollment, including a deferral or leave of absence, must complete a new background check upon return.
-Enter package code VAI4bgt in the "Place Order" box on the www.CertifiedBackground.com homepage.
+Any full- or part-time, DNP student who completed a background check through Certified Background but had a break in enrollment, including a deferral or leave of absence, must complete a new background check no more than 30 days prior to return.
+Enter package code VAI4bgt in the "Place Order" box on the www.CertifiedProfile.com homepage.